'Stuttering John,' of Howard Stern fame, sues Sirius XM

 He said Sirius responded to his recent cease-and-desist letter by marginalizing his contributions to Stern's show and threatening to take his current show, "The Stuttering John Podcast," off its Pandora streaming service.

+"Sirius has earned hundreds of millions of dollars off the backs of performers like me for too long," Melendez said in a statement.
+"This isn't about Howard and me or his show per se.
+All I am seeking is to be fairly compensated."

-The complaint filed on Wednesday in Manhattan federal court seeks unspecified damages for Sirius' airing of old recordings of Melendez on two channels dedicated to Stern, which Melendez said violated California law and his right of publicity.
+The complaint filed in Manhattan federal court seeks unspecified damages, including disgorgement of profits, from Sirius' airing of old recordings of Melendez, which he said violated California law and his right of publicity.

 Melendez said he averaged a $35,000 annual salary while working for Stern.
 His departure came just before Stern moved his show to Sirius from nationally syndicated radio.